 The Medicare levy surcharge increases (in stages) to 1.5 per cent if you're an individual earning more than $140,000, or couples/families earning more than $280,000.

 The family threshold for the Medicare levy surcharge increases by $1,500 for each dependent child after the first child.

 When figuring taxes in Australia, you can use tax offsets to reduce your tax payable.
 You can't use tax offsets to reduce the Medicare levy liability.

-Ordinarily, you can’t have unused tax offsets refunded back to you.
-The three exceptions are
+Ordinarily, you can't have unused tax offsets refunded back to you.
+The two exceptions are

 Franking credit tax offset